SYP in Space Operations

 Time: 09:00 – 16:00

 Do you want to learn how to carry out space operations for Constellation of CubeSats/Nanosatellites?
-Space Generation Advisory Council (SGAC) is collaborating with the Canadian Space Agency (CSA) to host the workshop in Montreal, Canada.
-It will be held in conjunction to the SpaceOps 2025 conference.
+This event will be held on the margins of the SpaceOps 2025 conference.
 During this one day event, students and young professionals will have the opportunity to learn about different approaches to space operations as well as to hear about international peers working on cubesat/nanosatellite constellations projects.

 During this workshop, participants from around the world will learn about the different philosophies behind cubesat/nanosatellite operations.
 Two Participants or group of participants will also have the opportunity to showcase their project.